 - Thoroughly considers relevant environmental, social and cultural issues and assists in minimizing or mitigating impacts to natural and cultural resources.

 - Creates partnerships among trail users, organizations, or agencies

-1. Submission and Timeline: FOUR (4) unbound copies of your application (see list of application materials at the bottom of this page), including all supporting materials, must be postmarked by February 1, 2014.
-Only one copy of all SIX financial documents is necessary, but it must be the ORIGINAL, SIGNED copy of each.
+1. Submission and Timeline: FOUR (4) unbound copies of your application (see list of application materials at the bottom of this page), including all supporting materials, must be postmarked by February 1, 2015.
+One set of Financial Documents is required, with ORIGINAL signatures, no copies!
 If the full grant is also available in electronic form (including maps and pictures), then four hardcopies can be sent in with one electronic copy.
 Grant awards will typically be announced after a period of nine months from the grant deadline date.
 All applicants will be notified, whether or not they will receive funding, at the same time.
 All grant funds must be expended and grant-funded work completed within 24 months after the contract start date (which will be signed after the grant award is announced).
 No grant work may begin until the grant contract and agreement has been finalized.

 2. Eligibility: All state, regional, municipal, and some federal government agencies, as well as IRS-approved non-profit organizations are eligible for grants under the program.
 State and federal agencies should call for additional details on eligibility.